1933 24 Hours of Le Mans: Entries

 The gradual economic recovery was signalled with a good initial list of 41 entries.
 However, a record thirteen entries were withdrawn before race-week.
 The ongoing struggles for the automotive industry were reflected by the fact that there were only four works teams present – a single French Tracta, as well three British Aston Martins, a Riley and a new Singer – none of which were of a pace to challenge for outright victory.
-So, this left the squadron of privateer Alfa Romeos as clear favourites.
+This represented a vantage for the squadron of privateer Alfa Romeos.

 From the finishers in the 1932 race there were eight cars eligible for the Biennial Cup.
 Three Italian Alfa Romeos squared up against two Aston Martins and a Riley from Great Britain, and a Lorraine-Dietrich and Amilcar from France.